-This 18 credit Graduate Certificate is especially geared to the needs of mid-career adult learners who want to enhance their MBA, Law or Masters degree.
-Combining classroom instruction and practical application, participants study the foundations of behavioral psychology which clarifies human conduct as it relates to performance.
-It advantages leaders because they begin to understand more about the people they are trying to influence.
+This 18 credit Graduate Certificate is especially geared to the needs of mid-career adult learners who want to enhance their advanced degrees such as MBA, Law or Masters degree.
+Combining classroom instruction and practical application, participants study the foundations of behavioral psychology which clarifies human behavior in the workplace.
+Leaders learn the fundamentals of culturally competent leadership and the power to influence the people they lead.
 The program leads to certification as a Diversity Professional (CDP).

 CERTIFYING DIVERSITY PROFESSIONALS